Nanoscale Polar Landscapes in Quantum Paraelectric SrTiO3

 The local polar nanodomains in quantum paraelectric SrTiO$_{3}$ also develop a periodic spatial ordering.
 In the correlation function, an additional peak emerges at a length scale $\lambda \approx $~25 $nm$, indicating the presence of longer-range spatial correlations beyond the typical size of individual nanodomains.
 This extra peak suggests that the small polar nanodomains are not randomly distributed; instead, they exhibit periodic spatial order among themselves over tens of nanometers.
 Such behavior points to an unusual intermediate level of polar order below $T_{AFD}$, where nanodomains exhibit a degree of spatial modulation.
 Inelastic scattering on SrTiO$_{3}$ measurements reveal a polar-acoustic anomaly, involving an incomplete softening of a transverse acoustic mode at a finite wavevector, $q$ \cite{muller1991indication,fauque2022mesoscopic,orenstein2025observation}.
 A full softening would indicate a phase transition into a incommensurate modulation of atomic positions with a period $\lambda = 2\pi/q$.
 However, the acoustic phonon dispersion shows only a slight and local minimum at $q$, a behavior analogous to the "roton" minimum in helium \cite{muller1991indication,fauque2022mesoscopic,orenstein2025observation}.
 Images of the polar nanodomains show that the periodic length scale $\lambda$ represents spatial correlations between the emergent polar nanodomains, rather than a true incommmensurate structural modulation.

 Cooling below $T_{q}\approx$~40 K reveals that the quantum paraelectric phase undergoes a transition akin to a polar \textit{glass} transition; the polar nanodomains fragment at lower temperatures.
 Typically, spatial correlations and order increase when cooling.
-However, instead of a growth or coalescence of domains at low temperature, the quantum paraelectric regime below $T_{q}$ is characterized by smaller, more disordered, and more randomly oriented polar clusters.
-Figure 3C shows a real space map of $\mathbf{\Delta_k}(\mathbf{r})$ at 35 K, below $T_{q}$ where SrTiO$_{3}$ enters the quantum paraelectric regime.
+However, instead of a growth or coalescence of domains at low temperature, the quantum paraelectric regime below $T_{q}$ is characterized by smaller and more disordered polar clusters.
+Figure 3c shows a real space map of $\mathbf{\Delta_k}(\mathbf{r})$ at 35 K, below $T_{q}$ where SrTiO$_{3}$ enters the quantum paraelectric regime.
 Domains are much smaller and more fragmented, with $C(r)$ displaying a more rapid decay, with $\xi \sim 14 \pm 0.4~\text{$nm$}$.
+The smoothly evolving background along the lateral direction arises from a small thickness gradient across the field of view (Figs. S16-S17 and notes IX).
 Beyond domain size, the periodic ordering between the polar nanodomains is also suppressed.
 The previously observed periodic ordering, which manifests as an extra peak in $C(r)$, weakens substantially.
 Thus, the structure in quantum paraelectric regime below $T_q$ is characterized by both smaller polar nanodomains and a loss of periodic self-organization between them.